 Some Useful Facts

 Expect to pay somewhere around the ballpark of $12 USD for a one way tuk-tuk trip from pretty much anywhere around the city center to The Killing Fields.
 Keep in mind, however, that you’ll probably also want to see Tuol Sleng, and if you factor in this extra stop for your driver and pay accordingly, they will shuttle you where you need to go throughout your day and for the duration of your trip.
 Expect to spend a few hours at both The Killing Fields and Tuol Sleng.
-A fair price would be around $20 USD, if this is a bit steep for your budget try sharing the tuk-tuk with a fellow traveler and split the fee down the middle.
+A fair price would be around $20 USD.
+If this is a bit steep for your budget, try sharing the tuk-tuk with a fellow traveler and split the fee down the middle.
 You can also haggle at this point, but do keep in mind that your driver will do quite a bit of waiting around for you during the heat of the day.

 We were dirty when we arrived in Sihanoukville.
 Our packs weighed us down as we stepped off the bus onto the dirt road, but the breeze coming off the ocean lifted our spirits.
-The trees swayed with calm reserve and the waves softly crashed against the sand.
+Trees swayed with calm reserve and the waves softly crashed against the sand.
 The seasoned smell of grilled food drifted from the seaside huts.
 I exhaled just as deeply as I had inhaled, and the effects of such a heavy week seemed to lighten.

 My Heart was Burdened

 My heart was burdened with such horrendous stories of fear, torture, and death.
 But it wasn’t only the past that was making me feel sticky and dismal, it was also the present state of things.
 Human trafficking of the innocent, of the helpless, of children.
 It was the knowing.
 For me, it reached so far down into the depths, I didn’t know how I would ever dislodge it.
 It stuck to me like a wet filthy rag.
 It left a residue which seemed so permanent, no matter how hard I tried to shake it.